grencez/grencez.dev/2023/podman-dockge-20231126/index.md

 How should a solution look?
 - Must not modify the base Proxmox system.
-  - Run in an LXC.
+  - Run in VM or unprivileged LXC.
-- The LXC should be simple and resistant to how bad I am at security.
-  - Must be unprivileged.
+- Should be lightweight because my system is often tight on RAM.
-  - Run in Alpine Linux.
+  - Run in Alpine Linux LXC.
 - I want to try something other than Docker managed with Portainer.
   - [Podman](https://podman.io) managed with [Dockge](https://dockge.kuma.pet)!